line

 • Raag Shahana •

-S-R-g-m-P-D-n-S A late night raga, Shahana (literally: ‘of royal demeanour’) is a close cousin of the more famous Bageshri, sharing the same swaras but focusing more on the use of shuddha Dha as a melodic endpoint.
-Usually classed as a member of the Kanada family, Deepak Raja notes that Shahana is linked in medieval texts to […]
+S-R-g-m-P-D-n-S A late night raga, Shahana (literally: ‘Of Royal Demeanour’) is a close cousin of the more famous Bageshri, sharing the same swara set but focusing more on the use of shuddha Dha as a melodic endpoint – as well as a stronger and more consistent role for Pa.
+Usually classed as a member of the […]

 • Raag Prabhakali •

-S-r-G-m-P-d-n-S An Ali Akbar Khan invention, prakriti with Basant Mukhari.
-As per the liner notes to the raga’s 1964 LP release, “It permits only five notes in aroha, dropping [Ga & Ni].
-For avroh, it admits all the seven notes…[re & dha] are flats as in Bhairav, and hence it is essentially a morning melody. […]
+S-r-G-m-P-d-n-S An Ali Akbar Khan invention, prakriti with the better-known Basant Mukhari.
+Information is scant – but, as per the liner notes to the raga’s 1964 LP release, “Prabhakali permits only five notes in aroha, dropping [Ga & Ni].
+For avroh, it admits all the seven notes…[re & dha] are flats as in Bhairav, and […]

 • Raag Nat Bhairav •